uga-libraries/congressional-mail/documentation/workflow.md

 so the number of metadata rows matched, unmatched, and blank will be fewer than the total metadata rows.

 ### Appraisal
-1. Check the appraisal reports made during review for errors (based on file names) in what will be deleted or not delete.
+1. Check the appraisal reports made during review for errors (based on file names) in what will be deleted or not deleted.
+Double check no form letters are being deleted.
 2. Refine the script to catch new patterns, but some errors are acceptable given the scale.
 3. Update the function update_path() for transforming the metadata path into the directory path, if needed.
 4. Run the script in "accession" mode again to check your changes.
 It takes a long time to recopy an export if there are mistakes with deletion (next step).